Table of Contents

-Similar to how it works against alpha-adrenoreceptors in the management of type 2 diabetes, dietary supplementation with yohimbine can also inhibit epinephrine-induced blood clotting.
-Epinephrine is responsible for the regulation of blood clots.
-By inhibiting the alpha-adrenoreceptors, yohimbine promotes the conversion of epinephrine to norepinephrine, thus reducing the risk of blood clots.
+Dietary supplementation with yohimbine may also inhibit epinephrine-induced blood clotting.
+Yohimbine promotes the conversion of epinephrine to norepinephrine, thus reducing the risk of blood clots.

 How Yohimbine Works

 Yohimbine is a naturally occurring indole alkaloid found within the bark of the yohimbe tree.
-Indole alkaloids execute metabolic functions that affect both the central and peripheral nervous systems, but yohimbine acts primarily on the peripheral system.
-More specifically, yohimbine hydrochloride is an antagonistic alpha-2-adrenoreceptor.
+Indole alkaloids execute metabolic functions that affect both the central and peripheral nervous systems; yohimbine acts primarily on the peripheral system.

-According to pharmacological analysis, the half life of yohimbine is rapid, between half a minute to eighteen minutes after consumption.
+According to pharmacological analysis, half-life of yohimbine is rapid, between half a minute to eighteen minutes after consumption.
 The effects of yohimbine are likely to last anywhere from a quarter of an hour to two and a half hours, at most.

-An appropriate yohimbine dosage for fat loss is 20mg per day, divided into two equal portions.
+An appropriate yohimbine dosage for fat loss is 20mg/day, divided into two equal portions.
 It is recommended that you take your doses before a meal to offset any fluctuations in insulin levels, as a result of the yohimbine.

-A popular choice for men looking to enhance their sexual performance with pharmaceuticals is a stack combination of L-arginine glutamate and yohimbine hydrochloride.
+A popular stack combination is L-arginine glutamate and yohimbine hydrochloride.
 The combined oral administration of these stacked supplements has been shown to be a safe and effective short-term solution to erectile dysfunction.